TheArctesian/Flexi/Contribute.md

 or wherever you put it.

-You can open VScode with the comand
+You can open VScode with the command

 ```
 code .